Cealrglario/embedded_in_embedded_2025/readme.md

 # Embedded in Embedded Development

-This branch of eie_sam3u2_vsc is dedicated to the development of a "Portable Climate Monitor" - a small, bare metal embedded system based on an ARM Cortex SOC that aims to function as "mini weather station" that can display real-time temperature and humidity data as well as small climate-specific messages to provide recommendations on what to wear in such conditions.
+This branch is dedicated to the development of a "Portable Climate Monitor" - a small, bare metal embedded system based on an ARM Cortex SOC that aims to function as "mini weather station" that can display real-time temperature and humidity data as well as small climate-specific messages to provide recommendations on what to wear in such conditions.

-[TOC]

 ## Setup